Build a Small Phased Array Radar Sensor

 Are you interested in learning about phased array radar systems by building and testing your own?

-MIT Professional Education is offering a unique course in the design, fabrication, and testing of a laptop-based digital phased array radar sensor capable of ground moving target imaging (GMTI).
+MIT Professional Education is offering a unique course in the design, fabrication, and testing of a laptop-based, time-division multiplexed, digital phased array radar sensor capable of ground moving target imaging (GMTI).
 Lectures will be presented on the topics of applied electromagnetics, antennas, RF design, analog circuits, radar system modeling, and digital signal processing while at the same time you build your own phased array radar system and perform field experiments.
-Each student will receive a radar kit, designed by MIT Lincoln Laboratory staff, and a course pack.
+Each student will receive a radar kit designed by MIT Lincoln Laboratory staff and a course pack.

 This course will appeal to those who want to learn array-based radar systems engineering or digital beamforming, use radar technology in a product or experiment, or make components or sub-systems.